rsanchez/entry_type/README.markdown

 ## Installation

-* Copy the /system/expressionengine/third_party/entry_type/ folder to your /system/expressionengine/third_party/ folder
+* Download the addon and rename the folder to entry_title
+* Copy to system/expressionengine/third_party

 ## Usage

 	{exp:channel:entries}
 	{title}<br />
 	{if your_entry_type_field == 'Link'}